jtwalters/jtwalters.github.io/source/About/index.markdown

 I have a strong passion for designing and developing for the web.
 I'm excited about providing great user experiences across the plethora of web-connected devices.

-Some of my hobbies include photography, racquetball, hiking, billiards, and soapmaking.
+Some of my hobbies include running, cycling, hiking, billiards, photography, and soapmaking.
+Running is very addictive, I've found.

 ### Find Me On...